tobeybill/TISATAFL/proposal.md

 ### Research Question

 Through this project we plan on analyzing data on CEO treatment and how it affects the shareholder confidence in the companies these executives lead.
 The treatment metrics we will be focused on are 1) CEO compensation 2) forced CEO turnover and 3) Other factors not yet discovered.
 To measure shareholder confidence, we will look at the company’s stock price performance in a given year and/or after a given turnover date.
+We will also conduct a dismissal event study in order to possibly uncover any correlation with firm performance and CEO dismissal (unexpected or not).

 ***The specific question*** we are trying to answer is: *Is there a relationship present between the compensation and/or forced turnover of a CEO and the stock price of the companies they lead?*

-***Academic Journals to keep in mind***
+***Methodology***
+In order to help us have a more defined analysis and conculsion, here are some papers that we are going to keep in mind as we go forward.
 - https://www.sciencedirect.com/science/article/pii/S0929119905000738?casa_token=GzFuxTXx364AAAAA:rBG1N7rQAqyJXOadR93Q-naHqKBa9PZZBb9RZxvgScRJcAdlMFKfxZp-LGvmz_Z--Pgz32SkUmI
   - This one makes a comment on finding that "...excess compensation (both director and CEO) is associated with firm underperformance."
 - https://www.clutejournals.com/index.php/JBER/article/view/2357